swo/amr_geography/README.md

     - Get a CI on the Spearman correlations between ε and Δρ/Δτ
     - Test using Mantel

+## 21 May

+Cannot use commuting data from Europe.
+It's laughably sparse.
+Just use the flights data instead.
+The cleaning procedure below should iron out any kinks.
+(Well, someone might say that rail is important for adjacent countries or something, but that should have been covered by adjacency!)

 ## Commuting & Mantel tests (21 May)

 To clean the commuting data: